sergey-shandar/public/articles/cai.md

 ### Layer 1.1

-Trusted time stamps.
-Requires trusted centralized services or consensus of many users, like in blockchain.
+Applying a digital signature is not enough to claim IP rights because someone else also can create a digital signature.
+The solution is to apply trusted timestamp.
+Creating a trusted time stamp requires trusted centralized services or consensus of many users, like in blockchain.

 ## Layer 2